taufik-nurrohman/markdown/README.md

 functionality without breaking what’s already in the core.
 For others, it may be of great use, but I see it as a form of similarity to the features provided by [CommonMark](https://github.com/thephpleague/commonmark/blob/2.4/docs/2.4/customization/extensions.md).
-Because of that, if I want to update, it might be more optimal to just switch to CommonMark.
+Because of that, if I want to upgrade, it might be more optimal to just switch to CommonMark.

 I’m not into things like that.
 As someone who needs a function to convert Markdown syntax to HTML, that kind of flexibility is completely unnecessary to me.
 I just want to convert Markdown syntax to HTML for once and then move on.